 Provide innovative and timely solutions designed to keep our warfighters and nation safe — today and tomorrow.

 In 2012 the University of Nebraska System (NU) and U.S. Strategic Command (USSTRATCOM) engaged in a long-term, strategic partnership by creating a University Affiliated Research Center (UARC) designated by the Department of Defense (DOD).
 NSRI was established to carry the UARC credential for NU.

-Established in 2012, NSRI is one of 14 UARCs in the nation engaged in a long-term, strategic partnership with the Department of Defense.
-The only UARC sponsored by a unified combatant command, NSRI provides mission-essential research and development capabilities for United States Strategic Command as well as other DoD components and federal agencies focused on strategic deterrence and national security.
+The only UARC sponsored by a unified combatant command, NSRI provides mission-essential research and development capabilities for USSTRATCOM as well as other DOD components and federal agencies focused on strategic deterrence and countering weapons of mass destruction.